ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 Employing a public or private HTTP gateway sacrifices end-to-end cryptographic validation of the delivery of the correct content.
 Consider the case of a browser fetching content with the URL `https://ExampleGateway.com/ipfs/{cid}`.
 A compromised `ExampleGateway.com` provides man-in-the-middle vulnerabilities, including:

-- Substituting false content in place of the actual content retrieved via the CID
+- Substituting false content in place of the actual content retrieved via the CID.
-- Diverting a copy of the query and response, as well as the IP address of the querying browser, to a third party
+- Diverting a copy of the query and response, as well as the IP address of the querying browser, to a third party.

 A compromised writeable gateway may inject falsified content into the IPFS network, returning a CID which the user believes to refer to the true content.
 For example: